Vladimir Putin warns West about crossing 'red line in respect to Russia' | CBC News

 Weapons development

-Without singling out a specific country, the Russian leader denounced a foreign government that imposes "unlawful, politically motivated economic sanctions and crude attempts to enforce its will on others."
+In an apparent reference to the U.S. and its allies, the Russian leader denounced those who impose "unlawful, politically motivated economic sanctions and crude attempts to enforce its will on others."
 He said Russia has shown restraint and often refrained from responding to "openly boorish" actions by others.

 The Biden administration last week imposed an array of new sanctions on Russia for interfering in the 2020 U.S. presidential election and for involvement in the SolarWind hack of federal agencies — activities Moscow has denied.